harshb/harshb.github.io/_posts/2019-09-05-faiz-hum-dekhenge.md

-Under the feet of we, the subjugated,
+Under the feet of we the subjugated,

 this earth will pulse and throb unabated.